Table of Contents

 But that’s not the case with veterans seeking VA home loans.
 They need to do everything with the VA, including their appraisal process.
 This leaves little room for discussion in terms of the loan the VA is willing to offer.
 If they appraise the home at a value that’s too low for the seller, the deal might fall through, and the veteran buyer would be left out of luck.
 Thankfully, the Tidewater Initiative allows the buyer and seller to make a case for their contract purchase price.

-7. Steps in the VA Tidewater Process
+The Seven Steps to The VA Tidewater Process

 There are several steps in the Tidewater appeal process.
+Let’s go over one by one how you’ll need to approach your appeal!

 1. Buyer with VA Loan and seller agree on price